RoddyMGrieves/rate_mapper/README.md

 of rate_mapper to decrease computation time (see note 1 below)

 ## main input options include:
+'pos'
-'pos'           -   [Nx2] Numeric matrix, the position data x,y coordinates
+  [Nx2] Numeric matrix, the position data x,y coordinates.
 Units are in mm

+'spk'
-'spk'           -   [Nx2] Numeric matrix, the spike data x,y coordinates
+  [Nx2] Numeric matrix, the spike data x,y coordinates.
 Units are in mm

 ## rmset optional fields include:
+'method'
-'method'        -   String or character vector or numeric scalar that
-                    specifies the mapping method to be used on position and spike data.
+  String or character vector or numeric scalar that specifies the mapping method to be used on position and spike data.

-                    'histogram'
+  Default value is 'histogram'.

   Spike and position data are binned seperately using the bivariate histogram method (histcounts2).
 Smoothing is performed using imgaussfilt or nanconv depending on the value of rmset.smethod

-                    Default value is 'histogram'.
+'binsize'

-'binsize'       -   Scalar, positive integer that specifies the pixel
+  Scalar, positive integer that specifies the pixel or bin size to use for mapping.
-                    or bin size to use for mapping, units are in mm.
+  Units are in mm.

                     Default value is 2mm.